History Of Rummy

 Cooncan is simply a mispronunciation of the Mexican name for the game of cards which has been a favorite in the Southwestern States of America, and ultimately world wide for the past fifty years or more.
 The correct spelling of the word is “conquián”.

-Cooncan was originally played with the Spanish pack of forty cards, from which the eights, nines, and tens are missing.
-These cards were in common use throughout the southwest for a banking game called Monte, but in other parts of the country the regular pack had to be used and I believe it was first suggest that the kings, queens, and jacks were the proper cards to throw out, so as to leave a sequence of ten cards in each of the four suits.
+Cooncan was originally played with the Spanish pack of forty cards.
+From this deck the eights, nines, and tens are missing.
+These cards were in common use throughout the southwest for a banking game called Monte.
+Although in other parts of the country the regular pack had to be used.
+Research shows it was suggested that the kings, queens, and jacks were the proper cards to throw out, so as to leave a sequence of ten cards in each of the four suits.
 This is believed to have taken place in 1873.

 At some point the game made its was to England, where it was called “Rum” (“rum” being English slang for “odd”; or “queer”).
 The name then made it back across the Atlantic, where it became “Rummy”.

-There are over thirty variations of this game played all over the world, the most popular being GIN RUMMY, that got its name from the famous hollywood stars who enjoyed a fast game between takes, and their enjoyment of a drink of gin to go with it.
-During the depression of the 1930’s and 1940’s, rummy was the entertainment of the populace and passed on to following generations, and today there are over 50 million players in the USA alone.
+There are over thirty variations of this game played all over the world, the most popular being Gin Rummy.
+Speculation is the name came from the famous Hollywood stars who enjoyed a fast game between takes.
+The name is partially derived from their enjoyment of a drink of gin to go with it.
+During the depression of the 1930’s and 1940’s, rummy was the entertainment of the populace and passed on to following generations.
+Today there are over 50 million players in the USA alone.

-All versions of RUMMY have a similar structure in that they share a pattern of play where cards are taken and discarded in each round, so that players can make sets of cards (cards of the same value ), or ‘runs’ (cards of the same suite that run sequentially).
+All versions of Rummy have a common theme.
+They all have similar structure in that they share a pattern of play where cards are taken and discarded in each round, so that players can make sets of cards (cards of the same value ), or ‘runs’ (cards of the same suite that run sequentially).
 Three or more cards are required to form a run or set.